ChristosT/dummy-guide/doc/source/introduction.rst

   **Common Errors** blocks are used to highlight some of the common problems or complications you may run into when dealing with the topic of discussion.

-This guide can be split into two volumes.
-Chapter :ref:`chapter:Introduction` to Chapter :ref:`chapter:SavingResults` can be considered the user's guide, where various aspects of data analysis and visualization with |ParaView| are covered.
+This guide can be split into two volumes. :numref:`chapter:Introduction` to :numref:`chapter:SavingResults` can be considered the user's guide, where various aspects of data analysis and visualization with |ParaView| are covered.
 Chapter :ref:`chapter:PropertiesPanel` to Chapter :ref:`chapter:CustomizingParaView` are the user's manual sections, which provide details on various components in the UI and the